EndlessInternational/intelligence/README.md

   `choices` method returns an array of `ChatResultChoice` instances. `ChatResult` also includes a `metrics` methods which provides information about token usage for the request.
-- A `ChatResultChoice` contains a `message` from the assistant and an `end_result` which indicates how the response ended;
+- A `ChatResultChoice` contains a `message` from the assistant and an `end_result` which indicates how the response ended:
   - `:ended` means the model completed its response normally
   - `:token_limit_exceeded` means the response hit the token limit ( `max_tokens` )
   - `:end_sequence_encountered` means the response hit a stop sequence
-  - `:filtered` means the content was filtered by safety settings
+  - `:filtered` means the content was filtered by the vendors safety settings or protocols
   - `:tool_called` means the model is requesting to use a tool
 - The `Message` in each choice contains one or more content items, typically text but potentially tool calls or other content types.